 The minute you notice your dog’s ears being prone to fungal infection, immediately use some diluted apple cider vinegar to clean it.

 Do not use concentrated apple cider vinegar in your dog’s ear since it might lead to adversities due to sensitivity issues.
-Never use the pasteurized form either as it may no longer contain the healing properties.
+Never use the pasteurized form either, as it may no longer contain the healing properties.

 2. Calendula Ear Drops

-There are two ways you can make Calendula Ear drops:
+Two ways to make Calendula Ear drops:

 - You can mix one Calendula essence with ½ teaspoon of sea salt and 1 cup of warm distilled water.